 On this page

-- Global writes are only supported on global clusters, which
+Global writes are only supported on global clusters, which require an

 In sharded clusters, you can create zones of sharded data based on the shard key.
 Your zones can segment data based on geographic area.
 To learn more about sharding based on geographic area, see Segmenting Data by Location.

 The Atlas UI supports sharding Global Write collections only inside

 code.
 To learn more, see Deploy a Sharded Cluster.

 You can configure Online Archive to move infrequently accessed data from your Atlas cluster to a MongoDB-managed read-only federated database instance instead of sharding your collection or upgrading your cluster tier.
 To learn more about Online Archive, see Manage Online Archives.